NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 The Clinical Toolkit

 Don't wait for symptoms of deficiency to show up.
-As you build a recipe, our real-time Deficiency Meter audits your ingredients against NRC requirements.
-Instantly see if you're missing Zinc, Copper, or Manganese, and get one-click whole-food booster suggestions.
+As you build a recipe, our real-time Deficiency Meter audits your ingredients against NRC reference targets.
+See where a recipe may be low in zinc, copper, or manganese, and get one-click whole-food booster suggestions.

 Automated NRC Meal Planner

 Transitioning from kibble can feel overwhelming.
-Our planner translates your dog's optimal math into a practical, weekly shopping list.
-You'll know exactly how many grams of meat, bone, and organ to prep—right down to the decimal.
+Our planner translates your dog's targets into a practical shopping list for the week.
+You'll know how many grams of meat, bone, and organ to prep - and what assumptions those targets rely on.

 Step 6